 Reasons for Having a Pelvic Exam

-The CDC recommends that most humans with vaginas receive regular pelvic exams starting at the age of 21.
+As noted earlier, the CDC recommends that most humans with vaginas receive a Pap test every 3 years from age 21 onwards (and this frequency may change depending on changes to your health) to screen for cervical cancer.
 These regular wellness checks are a lot like your general checkups with the doctor.
 However, there are a few special reasons why you might need a pelvic exam beyond that regular schedule, including:

 What Happens During a Pelvic Exam?